-12.19 - Sustainability
+12.19 - Environmental Impact

 At ABC we have great opportunities for growth through customer focused innovations that improve the quality of life and our environment, including many that advance sustainable business practices.
 We provide products and services that help customers reduce their energy use and greenhouse gas emissions, and therefore help minimize the effects of climate change.
-At the same time, we are working to reduce the energy footprint of our own operations.
+At the same time, we are working to reduce the energy footprint in our internal operations and manufacturing facilities.